- Home >

 Where Can I see the Royals in London?

 It will be difficult to actually see the Royals in London in real-life.
 Your best option would be to try and schedule a visit during one of the Royal Events.
-For example, the Queen’s Birthday parade which is held in June would be a good way to possibly see the Queen.
+For example, the King’s Birthday parade which would be a good way to possibly see the King.
 The next best option would be to head to Madame Tussauds, where there are lots of sculpts of royals on display.

 How Do The Royals Travel around London?

 Normally the royals travel around London by car.
-The Queen has a Bentley State Limousine which is typically used, and the Jaguar Land Rover is another popular vehicle used by Royals.
+The Bentley State Limousine which is typically used, and the Jaguar Land Rover are popular vehicles used by the Royals.
 You can see a lot of the vehicles used by the Royals both currently and in the past at the Royal Mews, which is open on selected dates during the year.

 Which Royal Palaces are Open to the Public?